Updated February 2019

 For thousands of generations (except for the last 1 or 2), women lived in tribal societies where mothering skills were passed along in tight-knit familial communities.
 A newborn baby would have been cared for by grandmothers, aunts, cousins, siblings, etc.

 A new mom would not be alone to figure things out on her own.
 You can’t be expected to *know* what to do, you must learn these things.
 To be honest, it requires a bit of handholding.
 During this first week (or two), it is so important to have loved ones at your house to help you.
-Your husband is great, but let’s face it, he is as clueless as you.
+Your partner is great, but let’s face it, they are as clueless as you.
 I highly recommend a mother, MIL, a sister, or a good friend – preferably someone who has been through this before.
 Unless all of the aforementioned people drive you nuts, don’t go it alone.
 I know a lot of FTMs who insisted on flying solo so they could figure everything out for themselves.
 This is not the time for self-teaching, trust me.
 You are way too fucked up in the head.

 “Chris and I had planned to spend a week alone at home with the baby, just the three of us, before having our families come for a visit.
 We had wanted uninterrupted time to bond as a family.